December 28, 2021

 According to another report, five things of iron were sent down with Adam: an anvil, tongs, a needle, a hammer, and a mīqa‘a, which is glossed as either a whetstone, a mallet, a sledgehammer, or a tool for roughing up a millstone's grinding edge.

-of the Circumstances of the Arabs by Mahmud Shukri
+and Lifeways of the Arabs by Mahmud Shukri al-Alusi

 November 16, 2021